 Rate: 1 part glyphosate to 50 parts water

 Comments: Spot spray.
-Spray regrowth up to 0.5 m only.
+Spray regrowth up to 0.5 m tall.

 Withholding period: Nil.